 Each summer, Sandy Point National Wildlife Refuge presents their free education program, Turtle Watch, for the residents of St. Croix.
 Turtle Watch generally begins in mid-April, and tentative dates for 2021 will be posted here on 1 March.
 Watch for notices on our Facebook page and on posters around St. Croix as nesting season gets underway in March!

 ** Turtle Watch is open to St. Croix community groups of 15-30 people per night (Tuesday through Saturday nights); registration ahead of time is required.
 Links for registration will be added here in March 2021.
 Please note that all Friday and Saturday nights are reserved for youth groups only (with adult chaperones).

 Turtle Watch is a free program for St. Croix residents and groups, but donations for Education and Outreach are always appreciated!

 The Sandy Point Sea Turtle Education Program makes the community an integral part of the protection of sea turtles and their habitats.
 In doing so, it fosters a conservation ethic, which extends to all aspects of the natural community.
 An educated and concerned public is our greatest ally when it comes to the preservation of sites such as Sandy Point.
 The education program shows students a world they may never have seen before.
 This is especially true of our resident young people since St. Croix has no zoos or natural history museums.
-For many of these children, this is their first opportunity to interact with a wild animal.
+For many of these children, this is their first opportunity to interact with a sea turtle in its natural environment.

 Thank you so much for your interest.
-We hope to see you this year at Sandy Point!
+We hope to see you soon at Sandy Point!

-The St. Croix Leatherback Project is supported by the Sea Turtle Census Initiative, which is sponsored by The Ocean Foundation, a 501(c)(3) organization, based in Washington, D.C., but working globally to protect our oceans.
+The St. Croix Sea Turtle Project is supported by the Sea Turtle Census Initiative, which is sponsored by The Ocean Foundation, a 501(c)(3) organization, based in Washington, D.C., but working globally to protect our oceans.